 Dental implants are an alternative treatment to crowns or bridges, if you are either missing teeth or have ones that are severely damaged and need to be replaced.
 Potential patients need to have sufficient bone structure in the location of the missing teeth, so that the implant has a sufficient anchor.
 Implants can be used to replace single missing teeth, restore small bridges, replace removable partial dentures and even people who have lost all their teeth are suitable candidates for dental implants.

 An implant involves the insertion of a titanium post into the bone beneath the gum.
-This is undertaken in order to support a single replacement tooth.
-Similarly, tow or more implants may be joined together to replace several missing teeth.
-The titanium post fuses biologically to the jawbone and the replacement tooth is secured into the post.
-The result is a completely functional jaw, the restoration of your natural looking smile, plus in some cases a more youthful facial appearance.
-People who have suffered from speech or eating issues as a result of their dental problems also find that their new implants allow them to eat without discomfort and speak more clearly.
+This is undertaken in order to support a tooth like prosthesis.
+Similarly, two or more implants may be joined together to replace several missing teeth.
+The titanium post fuses via bone formation against the implant surface and the replacement tooth is secured into the post.
+People who have suffered from speech or eating issues as a result of their removable dentures may find that their new implants allow them to eat without discomfort and speak more clearly.

-Dental implants are becoming increasingly popular for patients in need of tooth replacements.
-People often find that implants are more stable and secure than the alternative treatments that are available and also that implants have a more natural look.
+Dental implants are becoming increasingly popular for patients in need of tooth replacements with 300 000 – 500 000 new implants being placed each year in the US alone.
+People often find that implants are more stable and secure than the alternative treatments that are available.

 Bridges are collections of interconnecting crowns that can be used to restore missing or severely damaged teeth.
 Dental bridges literally bridge the gap created by one or more missing teeth.
 For example, a bridge may comprise two crowns on either side of a gap, with a false tooth or teeth in the middle.
 These artificial teeth can be made from gold, metal alloys, porcelain or a combination of these.